|

 to be processed in a certain order (as in

-must be used instead of TriangleVH
+TriangleHE must be used instead of TriangleVH.

-For TriangleVH
+For TriangleVH instances,

-are handles on edges.
+VirtualHalfEdge are handles on edges.

-Both VirtualHalfEdge
+Both VirtualHalfEdge and HalfEdge inherits

-, thus algorithms
+from AbstractHalfEdge, thus algorithms

 can be written without code duplication for both

-instances if they
+TriangleHE and TriangleVH instances if they

-and not their derived classes.
+only refer to AbstractHalfEdge and not their derived classes.

 |